Occupational Therapy Doctorate (OTD)

 OTHN 740 - Leadership in Occupational Therapy and Higher Education (3 Credits)

-This course explores academic and leadership skills and apply them to contemporary higher education systems, regulations, policy, and practice.
-A focus is on academic leadership including curriculum development and pedagogy.
+This course explores organizational and academic structures and leadership skills and applies them to contemporary higher education systems, regulations, policies, and practice.
+A focus is on academic leadership including curriculum development and strategic planning.
 Students reflect on and develop professional goals related to academic leadership.

 OTHN 755 - Capstone Project II (4 Credits)